Unveiling Orca Diets – Bremer Sub-Basin Sampling Project

 The Bremer Sub-Basin Sampling Project

-In the 2025/26 season, we will launch the Bremer Sub-Basin Sampling Project.
-Our marine biologists will work alongside Oceans Blueprint researchers on our daily charters to collect tissue remains and water samples for environmental DNA (eDNA) analysis.
-This innovative approach will help identify prey species and provide new insights into the orca diet of the Bremer population, filling critical gaps in knowledge.
+In the 2025/26 season, we are launching the Bremer Sub-Basin Sampling Project.
+Our marine biologists will support researchers from Oceans Blueprint onboard our daily charters.
+Together, they will collect tissue samples and water for environmental DNA (eDNA) analysis.

 Conservation Through Collaboration

-This collaboration demonstrates the important role eco-tourism can play in advancing marine science.
-By leveraging daily whale watching expeditions as research opportunities, we can contribute to meaningful conservation outcomes while continuing to provide unforgettable wildlife experiences for our passengers.
+This collaboration highlights how eco-tourism can advance marine science.
+By using daily expeditions as research opportunities, we contribute to conservation while offering memorable experiences for passengers.

-We are proud to support research that highlights the ecological importance of the Bremer Sub-Basin and the incredible orcas that call it home each summer.
+Moreover, we are proud to support research that showcases the ecological importance of the Bremer Sub-Basin.
+This work also emphasises the role of orcas that return each summer.

-This research will be conducted under Animal Ethics Approval and with Marine Park, Commonwealth, and Cetacean Research Approvals.
+All research will be conducted under Animal Ethics Approval and with Marine Park, Commonwealth, and Cetacean Research Permits.

 REFERENCES